Interdisciplinary Feeding Service

 - are attending specialist medical appointments at the Queensland Children’s Hospital (e.g. paediatrician, respiratory physician), or

-- have complex medical needs requiring multiple specialists, or
+- have complex medical needs requiring multiple specialists at Queensland Children’s Hospital, or

 - require further instrumental investigation of swallow safety for videofluoroscopic swallow studies.